thementat42/Manganese/README.md

 ```

 The Python script has different command line arguments to control the build process.
 Run `python build.py --help` to see the available options.
+The python script requires `CMake` to be installed and available in the system's `PATH`.

-If you don't have python, you can use CMake directly:
+If you don't have python, you can install it from [the official Python website](https://www.python.org/) or use CMake directly:

 ```bash
 mkdir build